nrbn/Portico-Estate/README.md

 **Resource schedule**
 ----
-  Returns json data for resource schedule.
+  Get booked events of a resource

 * **URL**